City of Brampton Logo

 Site Scouting visits and Location Survey

-Scouting Visits: Prior to actually choosing the location, two or three site visits with minimum personnel:
+Scouting Visits: Prior to actually choosing the location, two or three site visits with production personnel including:

-Technical survey: If your site is chosen, a tech survey will take place with often 25+ people in attendance.
+Technical survey: If your site is chosen, a technical (tech) survey will take place with often 25+ people in attendance.
 This visit should be agreed upon before preparation of filming begins.

-Location Agreement: Property owners will also want to enter into an agreement with the production company and obtain independent legal (or business) advice prior to entering into a contract, or arrangement.
-For a sample Location Agreement, please contact the Brampton Film Office at
+Location Agreement: Property owners will also want to enter into an agreement with the production company and/or obtain independent legal (or business) advice prior to entering into a contract, or arrangement.